There’s probably nothing more annoying than being kitted up and ready to go, then going to fire up the bike and the bloody thing won’t start. Arrgggh!

 In short, no. The alternator will only keep the bike’s electrics running and will barely top up the battery.
 Your best bet is to plug the battery into a charger or disconnect it completely to ensure it won’t run flat from any drain in the system.

-In order to research and write this article we referenced the following sources.
+In order to research and write this motorcycle battery review we referenced the following sources.